iomesh/docs/docs/advanced-functions/external-storage.md

     NAME            TYPE           CLUSTER-IP     EXTERNAL-IP     PORT(S)                                                          AGE
     iomesh-access   LoadBalancer   10.96.22.212   192.168.2.1     3260:32012/TCP,10206:31920/TCP,10201:31402/TCP,10207:31802/TCP   45h
     ```
 6. Set `spec.redirector.iscsiVirtualIP` to the external IP by running the following command.
-Once edited, the `iomesh-iscsi-redirector` pod will automatically restart to make the modification take effect.
+Once the changes are saved, the `iomesh-iscsi-redirector` pod will automatically restart to make the modification take effect.
     ```shell
     kubectl edit iomesh -n iomesh-system
     ```

     > **_NOTE_:** `spec.redirector.iscsiVirtualIP` should be the same as the external IP.
 If the external IP is changed, update `spec.redirector.iscsiVirtualIP`.

+7. An optional step.
+To use storage from one more IOMesh cluster, run `kubectl edit` command to set the `spec.redirector.iscsiVirtualIP` field in its YAML file to the external IP of the `iomesh-access` service.

+   Once the changes are saved, the iSCSI redirector pod will automatically restart to apply the modification.

 <!--END_DOCUSAURUS_CODE_TABS-->